How to Study Bible for Beginners: Start with Clarity and Joy

 Where should I start reading first?

-Many beginners find the Gospel of Mark helpful because it moves quickly through the life of Jesus and shows His compassion in action.
+You might find the Gospel of Mark helpful; it moves quickly through the life of Jesus and shows His compassion in action.
 Philippians offers encouragement for everyday life.
 Ruth gives a short narrative with clear themes of faithfulness and God’s providence.
-Any of these choices help you meet Jesus and understand core themes.
+Any of these choices help you meet Jesus and understand core themes, or a gentle, practical starting guide

 How long should I read each day?